-- 1. An explicit base level element shall ground the building up to two and half-feet (2'-6") maximum height, such as a bulkhead, footer, or sill. - 2.
-The ground floor base shall provide a minimum one (1) foot wide a horizontal band of a different plane on the façade at the top of the first story, such as a cornice or lintel. - 3.
-Exterior wall materials shall be applied as a horizontal band of brick, stone, cast concrete, or stucco.
+1. An explicit base level element shall ground the building up to two and half-feet (2'-6") maximum height, such as a bulkhead, footer, or sill.

+2. The ground floor base shall provide a minimum one (1) foot wide a horizontal band of a different plane on the façade at the top of the first story, such as a cornice or lintel.

+3. Exterior wall materials shall be applied as a horizontal band of brick, stone, cast concrete, or stucco.

-- 1. Upper floors shall be a single-plane expanse of brick, stone, cast concrete, stucco, or plaster materials. - 2.
-Projecting building wall elements, such as awnings and balconies, shall encroach into setbacks per Chapter E-6 standards. - 3.
-The building wall elements shall be either square or vertically proportioned with a height to width ratio of no more than 3:1. - 4.
-Door and window openings shall be centered on the spaces between ground floor columns and piers pattern. - 5.
-Exterior walls shall transition directly into roof parapets or into plaster molding or cornice line forms. - 6.
-Window shutters shall not be allowed.
+1. Upper floors shall be a single-plane expanse of brick, stone, cast concrete, stucco, or plaster materials.

+2. Projecting building wall elements, such as awnings and balconies, shall encroach into setbacks per Chapter E-6 standards.

+3. The building wall elements shall be either square or vertically proportioned with a height to width ratio of no more than 3:1.

+4. Doors, windows, and openings shall be centered on the spaces between ground floor columns and piers pattern and shall be recessed a minimum two-inches (0'-2") from the wall.

+5. Exterior walls shall transition directly into roof parapets or into plaster molding or cornice line forms.

+6. Window shutters shall not be allowed.

-- 1. Flat roof cornice lines shall be outlined, if used, with plaster moldings a maximum three-feet (3'-0") wide. - 2.
-The building shall not have vertical elements on corner lots fronting on streets. - 3.
-Rain drainage catchment shall be conducted with a combination of gutters and downspouts in entirely metal and painted metal materials.
+1. Flat roof cornice lines shall be outlined, if used, with plaster moldings a maximum three-feet (3'-0") wide.

+2. Rain drainage catchment shall be conducted with a combination of gutters and downspouts in entirely metal and painted metal materials.